snayfach/MicrobeCensus/README.md

 * Don't use quality filtering options (-q, -m, -d, -u) if you plan on using MicrobeCensus for normalization.
 In this case, MicrobeCensus should be directly run on the metagenome you used for estimating gene-family abundances.
 * Use -v/--verbose to print program progress

+#### Temporary files
+MicrobeCensus writes several temporary files to disk.
+The location where temporary files are written are determined by the environmental variable TMPDIR.
+You can change this location as follows:
+`export TMPDIR=/new/location/for/temorary/files`

 ### Output format
 **Parameters**
 *metagenome*: path to your metagenome(s)